microsoft/vscode-docs/docs/remote/containers.md

 ## Pre-building dev container images

-You can pre-build images with the tools you need rather than newly creating and building images for each project.
+You can pre-build images with the tools you need rather than creating and building the image each time you create a container for a project.
 Using pre-built images can be simpler and allows you to pin to a specific version of tools, avoiding potential breaks.
 Pre-building is especially valuable in CI processes.

 You can use the [devcontainer CLI](/remote/devcontainer-cli.md) to facilitate pre-builds.